wp-plugins/enhancing-css/EnhancingCSS/readme.txt

 This Stylesheet is linked as The External Stylesheet by WordPress rewrite api.
 In addition, You can add This Stylesheet to Visual Editor.

-The CSS editor 'Appearance' -> 'Enhancing CSS' is highlighted by CodeMirror(http://codemirror.net/).
+The CSS editor 'Appearance' -> 'Enhancing CSS' is highlighted by CodeMirror ( http://codemirror.net/ ).

 == Installation ==

 * A plug-in installation screen is displayed on the WordPress admin panel.
-* It installs it in `wp-content/plugins`.
+* Install it in `wp-content/plugins`.
 * The plug-in is made effective.
 * Open 'Appearance' -> 'Enhancing CSS' menu.